clingen-data-model/allele/source/allele/conceptual/simple_allele/index.md

 ---
 title: SimpleAllele
-description: A particular choice of the multiple variant sequences at a contiguous region in a particular <a href="/allele/conceptual/reference_sequence/index.html">ReferenceSequence</a>.
+description: A representation of one of the multiple variant sequences at a contiguous region in a particular <a href="/allele/conceptual/reference_sequence/index.html">ReferenceSequence</a>.

 related_page: /allele/resource/simple_allele

 ---